 There’s no doubt that Colorado is a winter wonderland.
 Best known for snowy ski slopes, the Colorado Rockies actually have much more to offer than just skiing.
 Tucked away in one of Colorado’s small towns is a magnificent castle built of glistening ice.
 Doesn’t every child (and every child at heart) want to escape our world for a magical world of ice?
 Even if just for an hour or evening?
-Set an hour or so west of Denver you will find the town of Dillon, home to these shimmering ice castles in Colorado.
+Set an hour or so west of Denver, in past winters you would have found the town of Dillon, home to these shimmering ice castles in Colorado.
 But for the 2023-2024 winter season, these magical castles will find a new home in Cripple Creek, Colorado.

-Make your reservations.
+Make your reservations early.
 Dress very, very warm.
 Then delight your senses taking in the vivid colors in the crisp winter air.
 Maybe even whiz down an ice slide while you are at it.

 Ice Castles History

 The Ice Castles are twinkling castles dreamed up by Brent Christensen.
 He came up with the idea after building smaller versions of these in his backyard to delight his daughter.
 Lucky for us, he decided it would be an interesting idea to build them on a larger scale for other to enjoy.